Skip to main content

 Analyst Summary

-Both Coursera and Great Learning AI compete directly in the AI Education space, making this a head-to-head matchup within the same market segment.
+Coursera and Great Learning AI are direct competitors in AI Education.
 Coursera is a publicly-traded online learning platform founded in 2012 that offers courses, specializations, and degree programs across multiple disciplines, with significant focus on AI and machine learning education.
 Great Learning is an online professional learning platform focused on technology and management education for working professionals, with a strong emphasis on AI, machine learning, data science, and software engineering programs delivered through blended online and in-person formats.

 Coursera operates out of 🇺🇸 United States while Great Learning AI is based in 🇮🇳 India, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, Coursera leads with a score of 74, reflecting stronger overall fundamentals across valuation, funding, and growth signals.
+Awaira rates Coursera at 74 and Great Learning AI at 63, a gap that reflects differences in capital efficiency and market traction.
+Under Andrew Ng and Mohan Lakhamraju respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison